codingsoo/REST_Go/README.md

 ### Check the basic functionality

 In this section, we give detailed instructions to check the basic functionality of this artifact.
+We show how our tool works with project-tracking-system service.

 ### How to setup the environment?